wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/dialog_overview.rst

 Adaptation for :ref:`PropertySheetDialog` is always done by simply making the pages scrollable, since :meth:`Dialog.GetContentWindow` returns the dialog's book control and this is handled by the standard layout adapter.

-:ref:`Wizard` uses its own `CanDoLayoutAdaptation` and `DoLayoutAdaptation` functions rather than the global adapter: again, only the wizard pages are made scrollable.
+:class:`~adv.Wizard` uses its own `CanDoLayoutAdaptation` and `DoLayoutAdaptation` functions rather than the global adapter: again, only the wizard pages are made scrollable.